Background to the review

-NHS England is expected to set out its vision for commissioning in its long-term plan for the NHS in December 2018.
-It has said it will step in where CCGs diverge from its vision of effective commissioning, but it has not set out the criteria it will use to determine when to intervene.
+CCGs have the opportunity to take the lead in determining their new structures.
+NHS England is expected to set out its vision for NHS commissioning in its long-term plan for the NHS to be published in December 2018.
+NHS England has said it will step in where CCGs diverge from its vision of effective commissioning.
+However, it has not set out fully the criteria it will use to determine when to step in.

 “We have seen almost three decades of change to NHS commissioning.
 It would be a huge waste if in five years’ time NHS commissioning is undergoing yet another cycle of reorganisation resulting in significant upheaval.
 The current restructuring of CCGs must deliver balanced and effective organisations that can support the long-term aims of the NHS and deliver a much-needed prolonged period of stability.”Amyas Morse, the head of the NAO

 - Full report - A review of the role and costs of clinical commissioning groups (.pdf — 434 KB)